-To implement this strategy, EPA has established seven categories (or tiers) for investigation and/or study ranging from the most probable tier of contamination (2,4,5-TCP production and waste sites) to the least.
+To implement this strategy, EPA has established seven categories (or tiers) for investigation and/or study ranging from the most probable tier of contamination (2,4,5-TCP production)and waste sites) to the least.
 The functional components of implementation include:

-- a. a comprehensive investigation leading to clean-up at the most contaminated sites; - b. a national study to learn more about the extent of environmental contamination; - c. prevention of future contamination through development of control actions and regulations.
+- a comprehensive investigation leading to clean-up at the most contaminated sites; - b. a national study to learn more about the extent of environmental contamination; and - c. prevention of future contamination through development of control actions and regulations.

-This strategy addresses the most toxic of the dioxin isomers, 2378-TCDD, and concurrently evaluates the other dioxin isomers to determine whether the same type of intensive investigation is necessary.
-Some initial screening for other isomers will be done at some sites being investigated for 2378-TCDD.
+This strategy addresses the most toxic of the dioxin isomers, 2378-TCDD, and lays out a plan to evaluate the other dioxin isomers to determine whether the same type of intensive investigation is necessary.
+Some initial screening for other isomers will be done at some of the sites, including control sites, being investigated for 2378-TCDD.

 One of the most important elements of this strategy is that it be coordinated with other Federal agencies and with States, as well as within EPA.
 The dioxin problem cannot be adequately addressed without active coordination of all these groups.

-EPA relies on the Food and Drug Administration (FDA) for action levels and consumption advisories for fish and other consumables, on the Centers for Disease Control (CDC) for all health advisories under CERCLA, and on the National Institutes of Occupational Safety and Health (NIOSH) for limits on exposure in the workplace.
-In addition, the Federal Emergency Management Agency (FEMA) coordinates the relocation of people during immediate removals under CERCLA, and the Veterans Administration (VA) has developed a large body of expertise from dealing with veterans on the Agent Orange issue.

-States will continue to have the lead or joint responsibility in investigating and responding to individual sites in tiers 1 and 2 as they do under CERCLA.
+For example, FDA sets action levels and consumption advisories for fish and other consumables, CDC issues health advisories under CERCLA, and NIOSH sets limits on exposure in the workplace.
+In addition, the Federal Emergency Management Agency (FEMA) coordinates the relocation of people during response actions under CERCLA, and VA has developed a large body of expertise from dealing with veterans on the Agent Orange issue.
+States in conjunction with the Regional offices will continue to have a major responsibility in investigating and responding to individual sites in tiers 1 and 2 as they do under CERCLA.